BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/arty.md

 These little screens need 7 wires.
-The good news is that no soldering is needed, just get a 2x6 pins connector such as the one on the image, connect the wires as shown to the connector, then the connector to the IceStick.
+The good news is that no soldering is needed, just get a 2x6 pins connector such as the one on the image, connect the wires as shown to the connector, then the connector to the ARTY.
 If the colors of the wires do not match, use the schematic on the right to know wich wire goes where.

 You can also build a [OysterPMOD](OysterPMOD.md) (with both a led matrix and OLED screen using a single PMOD connector).

-Now you need to reconfigure `icestick_config.v` as follows:
+Now you need to reconfigure `arty_config.v` as follows:
 ```
 ...
 `define NRV_IO_SSD1351    // Mapped IO, 128x128x64K OLed screen
 ...
 ```

+NOTE: you will need also to edit `BOARDS/arty.xdc` and uncomment there the pins used by the OLED screen.

-Then you need to re-synthethize and send the bitstream to the IceStick:
+Then you need to re-synthethize and send the bitstream to the ARTY:
 ```
-$make ICESTICK
+$make ARTY
 ```